shakacode/react_on_rails/docs/tutorial.md

 Install React on Rails: `rails generate react_on_rails:install` or `rails generate react_on_rails:install --redux`.
 You need to first git commit your files before running the generator, or else it will generate an error.

+Note, using `redux` is no longer recommended as the basic installer uses React Hooks.

 ```
 rails generate react_on_rails:install
 ```

-Then run server with static client side files:
+Then run server with static client and server side files:

 ```
 foreman start -f Procfile.dev
 ```

-To run with the webpack-dev-server:
+## To run with the webpack-dev-server:
 ```
-foreman start -f Procfile.dev-server
+foreman start -f Procfile.dev-hmr
 ```

 Visit [http://localhost:3000/hello_world](http://localhost:3000/hello_world) and see your **React On Rails** app running!